AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

   python3-dev
 ```

-## Debian bookworm in raspberry pi, by default comes with cmake 3.25._ version, but to compile 2s2h we need cmake 3.26._ or above versions.
+## Debian bookworm
+- In raspberry pi, by default comes with cmake 3.25._ version, but to compile 2s2h we need cmake 3.26._ or above versions.
 Looking for the package the actual cmake is 3.28._ wich in my case, it worked.
 So there are two options, intalling a pre-compiled version or compile our own.
 In this case I will describe the steps to compile your own version:

 1) Prepare the enviroment: